 - Eighty hours of in-class instruction

-- The complete set of TestMasters coursebooks delivered free via courier, including access to all LSAT questions released by the LSAC (over 7500 questions)
+- The complete set of TestMasters coursebooks delivered free via courier, including licensed use of over 8000 real LSAT questions

 - Access to TestMasters’ proven methods and techniques